fromqtop/SSSQL/README.md

 For instructions on how to use the library, please refer to the following link:<br>
 [Add a Library to Your Script Project](https://developers.google.com/apps-script/guides/libraries#add_a_library_to_your_script_project).

+**Important:**
+Please do not use `HEAD`, as it may contain unstable changes.
+Always use a specific version for stable performance.

 ---

 ## Methods